flyteorg/flytesnacks/cookbook/docs/index.md

 :::::

-## Flyte Cluster Execution
+### Flyte Cluster Execution

-To run your Flyte workflows on an actual Flyte cluster, first we need to spin up a local demo cluster:
+To run your Flyte workflows on an actual Flyte cluster, spin up a local demo
+cluster:

 ```{prompt} bash $
 flytectl demo start